Vinohrady out-poshes Malá Strana: Housing prices are redrawing Prague’s status map

 Source: Deloitte Rent Index

 According to experts from Deloitte, the highest rents are in apartments in new buildings and developers' projects (where the average price per square meter rose by 2.5 percent to CZK 376 per square meter), as well as in brick houses (growth by 1 percent to CZK 310).
-On the low rung of the price ladder, panel houses (rent by about CZK 263 per meter, +1.2 percent).
+On the low rung of the price ladder, panel houses (rent grew by about CZK 263 per meter, up +1.2 percent).

 Metro proximity equals premium property prices

 Milan Roček, co-founder of Hypox and Dataligence shared that even in outlying areas, property values near the metro have risen significantly, driven by new development and growing demand.
-No other neighborhood illustrates this depression stat than Holešovice, where the Nádraží Holešovice station saw a jaw-dropping 241 percent increase in price per square meter since 2014.
+No other neighborhood illustrates this depressing stat than Holešovice, where the Nádraží Holešovice station saw a jaw-dropping 241 percent increase in price per square meter since 2014.
 A square meter here cost CZK 41,461 in 2014; today, it’s a whopping CZK 141,340.

 Central stations such as Staroměstská, Náměstí Republiky, and Hlavní nádraží remain the most expensive by a wide margin.
 Prices here now routinely exceed CZK 200,000 per square meter.
 Ten years ago, these areas averaged around half that—CZK 117,603 at Staroměstská.
 Today, Staroměstská is one of the most expensive stops in the city, where a typical 70-square-meter apartment will set you back between CZK 12.6 and 15.7 million.